 TABLE 8-5.

-PROPOSED DBE GOALS, PAST DBE AND M/W/DBE OVERALL UTILIZATION,

-FFY2015-FFY2019 DBE GOALS
+PROPOSED DBE GOALS, PAST DBE AND M/W/DBE OVERALL UTILIZATION, FFY2015-FFY2019 DBE GOALS

 FHWA, FAA, FTA

-Mode Proposed DBE Goal DBE Utilization in Study Period M/W/DBE Utilization in Study FFY 2012-14 DBE Goal
+Mode Proposed DBE Goal DBE Utilization in Study Period M/W/DBE Utilization in Study Period Previous FFY 2012-14 Study DBE Goal

-FHWA 4.24% 6.25% 17.36% 3.60%
+FHWA 10.49% 6.25% 17.36% 3.60%

-FAA 4.30% 9.55% 18.64% 2.80%
+FAA 10.56% 9.55% 18.64% 2.80%

-FTA 4.25% 0.00% 0.00% 5.40%
+FTA 10.51% 0.00% 0.00% 5.40%

 The methodology for calculating these proposed goals is contained in Appendix J. The percentage of DBE and M/W/DBE utilization is calculated by dividing total spending with DBEs (construction and professional services) over total spending by each mode for the study period.
+In summary, no Step 2 adjustments are made to the DBE goals presented.
+However, the Alaska DOT&PF may decide to apply a Step 2 adjustments as needed if they believe they are warranted.

-COMMENDATION AND RECOMMENDATION B: ASPIRATIONAL SUBCONTRACTOR PROJECT GOALS

-DOT&PF should be commended for maintaining fairly strong M/W/DBE subcontractor utilization in the absence of DBE goals.
-Based on this level of non-goal M/W/DBE subcontractor participation, there continues to not be a strong factual predicate for across-the-board race- and gender-conscious DBE subcontractor goals or setting a race-conscious component of the annual DBE goal.
+COMMENDATION AND RECOMMENDATION B: ASPIRATIONAL SUBCONTRACTOR PROJECT GOALS subcontractor goals or setting a race-conscious component of the annual DBE goal.
 While a large percentage of M/W/DBE survey respondents said that they would not be utilized in the absence of DBE goals, the statistical data indicated that there generally was utilization of M/W/DBE subcontractors in construction and on PSAs in the absence of goals.